AGM DATE CLAIMER Tuesday 6 September, 2022

 Club Membership fees are now due

 Ordinary members pay an annual fee of $20.00 due on 1st September.
 It is also a requirement that all members sign the Acknowledgement of Risk Form for Ordinary Members every year at the time of renewal.
-Please scan and email the completed risk form to email@example.com.
-Thank you to all members who have recently renewed their club membership.
+Please print, complete details, then scan and email the signed risk form to email@example.com.

 Reference: Your surname and first name